-From October 2018 to November 2019, (1) we issued an aggregate of 2,043,757 shares of our Series A convertible preferred stock upon the conversion of the aggregate principal amount and interest on certain then-outstanding promissory notes, (2) we issued an aggregate of 115,575 shares of our Series A convertible preferred stock upon the optional conversion of certain shares of then-outstanding common stock, (3) we issued and sold an aggregate of 9,600,066 shares of our Series A-1 convertible preferred stock at a purchase price of \$1.50 per share for aggregate gross proceeds of \$14.4 million, and (4) we issued an aggregate of 1,448,113 shares of our Series A-1 convertible preferred stock upon the optional conversion of certain shares of then-outstanding Series A convertible preferred stock.
+From October 2018 to November 2019, (1) we issued an aggregate of 2,043,757 shares of our Series A convertible preferred stock upon the conversion of the aggregate principal amount and interest on certain then-outstanding promissory notes, (2) we issued an aggregate of 115,575 shares of our Series A convertible preferred stock upon the optional conversion of certain shares of then-outstanding common stock, (3) we issued and sold an aggregate of 9,600,066 shares of our Series A-1 convertible preferred stock at a purchase price of \$1.50 per share for aggregate gross proceeds of \$14.4 million, (4) we issued an aggregate of 183,333 shares of our Series A-1 convertible preferred stock upon the conversion of the aggregate principal amount and interest on certain then-outstanding promissory notes, and (5) we issued an aggregate of 1,448,113 shares of our Series A-1 convertible preferred stock upon the optional conversion of certain shares of then-outstanding Series A convertible preferred stock.
 Each share of our Series A convertible preferred stock and Series A-1 convertible preferred stock will convert into common stock upon the closing of this offering.